 The FTO designation is a widely debated issue.
-The State Department's annual reports on international terrorism, including the report for 2009 issued August 5, 2010, asserts that the organization-and not just a radical element of the organization as the group asserts-was responsible for the alleged killing of seven American military personnel and contract advisers to the former Shah in 1975-1976.
-The State Department's August 5, 2010, terrorism report also alleges the group responsibility for bombings at U.S. government facilities in Tehran in 1972 as a protest of the visit to Iran of then-President Richard Nixon.
-The August 5, 2010, State Department reports also list as terrorist acts numerous attacks by the group against regime officials, facilities in Iran and abroad, and security officers, all prior to 2001.
-However, the report does not list any attacks by the group that purposely targets civilians-a key distinction that leads several experts to argue that the group has, as of mid-2001, fulfilled pledges to end all use of violence inside Iran and that there are no reports that it has resumed those activities.
+The State Department's annual reports on international terrorism, including the report for 2010 issued August 18, 2011, asserts that the organization-and not just a radical element of the organization as the group asserts-was responsible for the alleged killing of seven American military personnel and contract advisers to the former Shah in 1975-1976.
+The report also repeats allegations of the previous year's report that the group is responsible for bombings at U.S. government facilities in Tehran in 1972 as a protest of the visit to Iran of then-President Richard Nixon.
+The State Department report also list as terrorist acts numerous attacks by the group against regime officials, facilities in Iran and abroad, and security officers, all prior to 2001.
+However, the report does not list any attacks by the group that purposely targets civilians-a key distinction that leads several experts to argue that the group should not be considered "terrorist."
+The State Department report does not state that the group has, as of mid-2001, fulfilled pledges to end all use of violence inside Iran and that there are no reports that it has resumed those activities.
 The group's alliance with Saddam Hussein's regime in the 1980s and 1990s has contributed to the U.S. criticism of the organization.

-&lt;sup>6 Other names by which this group is known is the Mojahedin-e-Khalq Organization (MEK or MKO) and the National Council of Resistance (NCR).
+6 Other names by which this group is known is the Mojahedin-e-Khalq Organization (MEK or MKO) and the National Council of Resistance (NCR).

-&lt;sup>7 The designation was made under the authority of the Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
+7 The designation was made under the authority of the Anti-Terrorism and Effective Death Penalty Act of 1996 (P.L.
 104-132).

-The PMOI also asserts that, by retaining the group on the FTO list, the United States is unfairly preventing the PMOI from participating in the growing opposition movement.
+In challenging its FTO decision, the PMOI also asserts that, by retaining the group on the FTO list, the United States is unfairly preventing the PMOI from participating in the growing opposition movement.
 The regime accuses the group of involvement in the post-June 2009 presidential election violence, and some of those tried for mohareb since February 2010 are members of the organization, according to statements issued by the group and by human rights groups such as Amnesty International.

-The group is trying to build on recent legal successes in Europe; on January 27, 2009, the European Union (EU) removed the group from its terrorist group list; the group had been so designated by the EU in 2002.
+It also points to recent legal successes in Europe as evidence that it should no longer be considered an FTO.
+On January 27, 2009, the European Union (EU) removed the group from its terrorist group list; the group had been so designated by the EU in 2002.
 In May 2008, a British appeals court determined that the group should no longer be considered a terrorist organization on the grounds that the British government did not provide "any reliable evidence" that the PMOI would "resort to terrorist activities in the future."
 Currently, the governments that still list the group as a "terrorist organization," include the United States, Canada, and Australia.
 In June 2003, France arrested about 170 opposition activists, including Maryam Rajavi (wife of PMOI founder Masoud Rajavi, whose whereabouts are unknown), the "President-elect" of the NCRI.
 She was released and remains based in France, and is frequently received by European parliamentarians and other politicians in Europe.
 On May 12, 2011, France dropped charges against Mrs. Rajavi and 23 other PMOI activists who remained under investigation, saying there was no evidence the PMOI conducted or backed violence against civilians, but only against regime personnel.
 Such action, in the view of the judges, constituted resistance, not terrorism.
 Nine of the 24 remain under investigation for embezzlement.